Poker Rules

 Middle position:

-Players in the middle position are in a better position to gather information about their opponents than those in early position.
-They have more options and can play a wider range of hands.
-Players in the middle position should be more selective with their starting hands, but can be more aggressive when the opportunity arises.
+Middle position players have more options and can play a wider range of hands.
+They should be more selective with their starting hands but can be more aggressive when the opportunity arises.

 Late position: